SecurityAttributes/SecurityPosture/By_Example/Scenario_09.md

-a large influx of ransomware and cyber attacks against their customers caused business unit to slip release dates and miss corporate financial targets due to unplanned, unscheduled work associated with fixing vulnerabilities in their products being exploited by hackers.
+a large influx of ransomware and cyber attacks against their customers caused business unit to slip release dates and miss corporate financial targets.
+Hackers exploiting vulnerabilities in the company's products became a huge source of unplanned and unscheduled work.

-This unit has not traditionally created SBOMs as part of it's development process.
+This unit had not traditionally created SBOMs as part of it's development process.
 Based on benchmarking with it's peers, quantitative risk analysis was performed and the unit decided to:
-- incorporate creating SBOMs into it's standard build process
+- incorporate creating SBOMs into its standard build process
 - implement a PACE system

 The PACE system allowed the development team